HIPAA Law and Employers: Understanding Your Responsibilities

-- Cover protection of data maintained in employment records, only medical or health plan records of employees participating as a member of the company's healthcare plan.
+- Cover protection of data maintained in employment records.
+HIPAA rules for employers only apply to medical or health plan records of employees participating as a member of the company's healthcare plan.

-HIPAA regulations are used in the workplace to protect the health and medical records of employees participating in a company-sponsored healthcare plan.
+HIPAA laws and regulations are used in the workplace to protect the health and medical records of employees participating in an employer-sponsored healthcare plan.
 The laws regulate how individuals' protected healthcare information maintained by a healthcare plan can be shared with employers.

 There are two types of organizations that are subject to HIPAA: covered entities and business associates.
 Employer-sponsored health plans are considered covered entities.
-Thus, the exchange of information between employers and health plans may be subject to additional safeguards compared to other benefit plans.
+This means that the exchange of information between employers and health plans may be subject to additional safeguards compared to other benefit plans.

 This refers to healthcare organizations, including but not limited to healthcare providers, hospitals, employer-sponsored health plans, and pharmacies.

-This is a category that refers to any person or business which provides services to or works with covered entities or other business associates.
-If you perform services on behalf of a covered entity or business associate that involves the use or disclosure of protected health information (PHI), and fall into categories such as service providers (for example, accountants), consultants, or technical support (like cloud storage), your business associate contract likely contains provisions that relate to HIPAA.
+This is a category that refers to any person or business that provides services to or works with covered entities or other business associates.
+If you perform services on behalf of a covered entity or business associate that involves the use or disclosure of protected health information (PHI), and fall into categories such as service providers (e.g., accountants), consultants, or technical support (like cloud storage), your business associate contract likely contains provisions that relate to HIPAA.

 Due to the complexities of HIPAA regulations, employers are wise to assume that if they possess health information about employees, they will need to spend time ensuring compliance.
 HIPAA imposes a range of requirements, but the provisions that are relevant to all subject entities pertain to the security and privacy of health-related information.
 By understanding applicable HIPAA rules for employers, it's possible to identify your potential risks and put a plan into place to help mitigate your exposure.

-Although HIPAA's primary intent is to improve the portability and continuity of healthcare insurance plans, employers should still gain a familiarity with the law and potential areas that may affect them.
+Although HIPAA's primary intent is to improve the portability and continuity of healthcare insurance plans, employers should still be familiar with the law and potential areas that may affect them.
 HIPAA compliance for employers can often result in stronger data security and standardized processes that benefit an employer's benefits administration procedures.